robotframework/robotframework/doc/userguide/src/CreatingTestData/ResourceAndVariableFiles.rst

    --variablefile C:\path\variables.py

-Starting from Robot Framework 2.8.7, it is also possible to use a semicolon (`;`) as an argument separator.
+It is also possible to use a semicolon
+(`;`) as an argument separator.
 This is useful if variable file arguments themselves contain colons, but requires surrounding the whole value with quotes on UNIX-like operating systems::